 Professor Du works in the area of computer and network security, with specific interests in system security.
 He has published over 100 technical papers.
-As of July 2019, his research work has been cited for over 14,500 times (based on Google Scholar).
-He is a recipient of the ACM CCS Test-of-Time Award in 2013 due to the impact of one of his papers published in 2003.
-His current research focuses on smartphone security.
-He has identified a number of security problems in the design and implementation of the Android operating system.
-He also developed novel mechanisms to enhance the system security of smartphones.
+As of May 2023, his research work has been cited for over 17,500 times (based on Google Scholar).
+He received the 2013 ACM CCS Test-of-Time Award and the 2021 ACSAC Test-of-Time Award.

 4-206 CST Building

 Syracuse, New York 13104